 Step 4: Make It Visible

 If you’re writing, put a pen and journal beside your working space.
 If you’re typing, make a reminder to journal before you start your day.
 If you’re speaking, make a reminder to find a private space, then speak to your recorder.
 The concept is simple.
-Create a visual cue that makes you think of journaling.
+Create a visual cue that makes you think of journaling and gets you writing.

 Step 5: Make it Easy